 Federal Government waives value-added tax (VAT) and customs duties on gas and gas equipment

-In December 2023, the Ministry of Finance (MoF) released a Circular on fiscal incentives for the gas sector that waives VAT and customs duties on gas and gas equipment.
+In December 2023, the MoF released a Circular on fiscal incentives for the gas sector that waives VAT and customs duties on gas and gas equipment.
 This Circular is in line with the Presidential Gas for Growth Initiative, which aims to improve the investment climate in Nigeria and to increase the utilisation and supply of gas in the domestic market.
 The Circular contains incentives and directives to the Nigerian Customs Service (NCS) and the Federal Inland Revenue Service (FIRS).

 The FIRS postpones commencement of the automated collection of VAT on imported goods purchased through digital platforms